-This page will take you through the process of installing versions of KeyMaster older than 6.2.0.
+This page will take you through the process of deploying versions of KeyMaster older than 6.2.0.

 You need to have the following already installed:

 Single Sign-on (SSO) system with which to integrate KeyMaster

 It will also be necessary to synchronise the system clocks of the Java application server and Liberator servers if this is not done automatically by your system.
 Instructions on how to do this are below.

 To ease log-file analysis across servers, time zones, and daylight savings transitions, we recommend that you set the system clocks of all hosts in a Caplin stack to UTC.

 Synchronising the Servers

 Make sure that the clock on the server running the Liberator is synchronised with the clock on the server where KeyMaster Signature Generator is running.
 If the clocks on these two servers are set to different times, the Liberator may falsely decide that a user credentials token has expired.

 If the clocks are not correctly synchronised, then you will see the following message in the Liberator log file: